-Emergency medical services can be expensive, and navigating the billing process can be challenging.
-For example, ground ambulance services average $2,000 per trip, while an air ambulance flight can average $69,000.1 These costs can be influenced by factors such as distance, the level of medical care provided, and the type of transportation.
+Emergency medical services can be expensive and navigating the billing process can be challenging.
+For example, ground ambulance services can cost $2,000+ per trip, while an air ambulance flight can cost even more.1* These costs can be influenced by factors such as distance, the level of medical care provided, and the type of transportation.

-If you’re a MASA member, your coverage can shield you from emergency medical transportation bills.
+If you're a MASA member, your membership can shield you from emergency medical transportation bills.
 But what about those other medical bills?
-We’ve created a guide to help you understand how medical billing works and what you can do to help lower or eliminate those costs.
-Here’s how you can approach negotiating medical bills.
+We've created this guide to help you understand how medical billing works and what you can do to help lower or eliminate those costs.
+Here are some steps you can take once you’ve received your bill:

 Review your bill carefully